DHRI-Curriculum/NLTK_DHRI/sections/08-cleaning.md

     else:
         pass
 ```

-A faster option, using list comprehensions, discussed in the previous section:
+A faster option, using list comprehension, discussed in [the previous section](07-built-in.md):

 ```python
 text1_tokens = [t for t in text1_tokens if t not in stops]
 ```

 ### Verifying List Contents